Shirley Wang

-Shirley Wang is a Chinese-American philanthropist, businessperson, and CEO.
+Shirley Wang is an American businesswoman and philanthropist.
 She is the co-founder of The Walter and Shirley Wang Foundation, a philanthropic organization.
 She is also the founder and CEO of Plastpro, Inc., a leading fiberglass door manufacturer founded in Los Angeles in 1994.

 Early life and education

-Wang earned her Bachelor of Arts in communications and international business at University of California-Los Angeles in 1990 and her M.B.A. at Columbia University in 1993.
+Wang earned her Bachelor of Arts degree in communications and international business at the University of California, Los Angeles, in 1990 and earned her M.B.A. at Columbia Business School in 1993.
 From 1990 to 1991, Wang worked as an account executive for J. Walter Thompson Advertising, where she managed client accounts including Borden Foods and Chivas Regal.
 She then worked as an account executive for Citigroup from 1993 to 1994.

-Career
+Business career

 In 1994, Wang founded Plastpro, Inc., a millwork products importer, manufacturer, and distributor that specializes in fiberglass doors.

-In 2005, Plastpro, Inc. opened the world's first fully automated millwork manufacturing facility, a 300,000-square-foot factory in Ashtabula, Ohio in the United States.
+In 2005, Plastpro, Inc. opened the world's first fully automated millwork manufacturing facility, a 300,000-square-foot factory in Ashtabula, Ohio, in the United States.
 The plant can produce up to one million finished doors per year.

-In 2021, Dry Construction awarded Plastpro, Inc with its "Company of the Year" award.